 In the first few months, you will need to run user testing, fix issues continuously, track relevant metrics and benchmarks, collect customer feedback, and rapidly implement changes and test new business hypotheses.
 Monitoring of the customers’ behavior and revenue will also help you adjust the chosen SaaS model to achieve profitability.

 You need to stay responsive to the customer feedback and market trends, and iteratively modify, update, and optimize your SaaS app to meet the customers’ evolving needs.
-Developers have to implement updates through no-downtime deployment to ensure uninterrupted availability and prevent situations where a part of the user base uses an outdated version.

 Total cost to build SaaS product = Hours spent to build product x Cost per hour